Zia123456/bootstrap_project/README.md

 ## Live Demo (if available)
 Live Demo Link
 ## Getting Started
-Simply you can open index.html file with any browser and, you will see my design of my portfolio. for opennig index.html go to zia_profile directory, find index.html, right click on it, click on open with and, click on any browser which is available on your pc/labtop.
+Simply you can open index.html file with any browser and, you will see my design of my portfolio with Bootstap-5. for opennig index.html go to bootstrap-project directory, find index.html, right click on it, click on open with and, click on any browser which is available on your pc/labtop.
 ### Prerequisites
 ### Browser
 ## Author